brooklynrail/brooklynrail-platform/content/events/2022/01/looking-after-conversations-on-art-and-healing.md

 event_platform:
   - zoom
 ---
-A special thanks to Colby Center for the Arts and Humanities and USC College of Letters, Arts and Sciences for making this event possible.
+A special thanks to Colby Center for the Arts and Humanities and USC Dornsife College of Letters, Arts and Sciences for making this event possible.

 {{< image media="2021/12/colby-center-for-the-arts-and-humanities" size="md" >}}